Holding crypto-assets through a company: IS, related-party transactions and interposition

 Buying and selling for oneself: not an economic activity for IAE purposes

 A recent doctrinal nuance can be added here.
-According to ruling V1543-25, buying and selling cryptocurrencies for oneself —whether carried out by an individual, a legal person or an entity without legal personality— does not, on its own, constitute an economic activity for the purposes of the Tax on Economic Activities (IAE), because there is no aim of taking part in the production or distribution of goods or services.
+Ruling V1543-25, of 26 August 2025, reiterating settled doctrine of the Directorate-General for Taxes (DGT), concludes that buying and selling cryptocurrencies for oneself —whether carried out by an individual, a legal person or an entity without legal personality— does not, on its own, constitute an economic activity for the purposes of the Tax on Economic Activities (IAE), since there is no aim of taking part in the production or distribution of goods or services.
+The same threefold formula already appears, as a parallel precedent for IAE purposes, in V0213-23, of 9 February 2023.

 Related-party transactions, substance and interposition risk

-The truly relevant warning lies in related-party transactions and in the substance of the structure.
+The decisive warning lies in related-party transactions and in the substance of the structure.
 If the shareholder transfers crypto-assets to the company, provides it with management services, finances it or uses company funds for personal purposes, Article 18 of the Corporate Income Tax Act comes squarely into play, with the consequent need to value those transactions at market value and to document them correctly.
+Failure to document carries its own penalty regime (Article 18.13 LIS), and the use of company funds for private purposes may be recharacterised as a benefit derived from the shareholder’s status (Article 25.1.d LIRPF), if not open the door to simulation (Article 16 of the General Tax Act).
 The more personal and less institutional the structure, the more important this layer becomes.

 No grandiose expressions about “shell companies” are needed to convey the risk.
 It is enough to state rigorously that an asset-holding company with crypto-assets does not, on its own, neutralise the shareholder’s wealth analysis, does not guarantee the family-business exemption of Article 4.Eight.Two of the Wealth Tax Act, and nor does it automatically make the economic relations between shareholder and company deductible or neutral.